Code-Institute-Submissions/https-github.com-Leah9-website_leah_ci_project1/README.md

 Unfortunately the performance score has gone from 97 to 85 as my web host is not as fast as my local machine and my internet is quite slow.
 I will try to improve it.

-To improve the performance i added the async attribute to the Font Awesome script load as it was blocking the rest of the page from loading.
+To improve the performance I added the async attribute to the Font Awesome script load as it was blocking the rest of the page from loading.

 I then found an article explaining how to do a similar thins with the css. https://www.filamentgroup.com/lab/load-css-simpler/